ShehabAnalytics21/Bellingen-Riverwatch-EDA/README.md

 To view the excel sheet that contains the data, please follow the instructions:
 1. First, fork the project to your repository.
 2. Download the excel file named “bellingen-riverwatch-ongoing-data_last-updated-20210812_ig.xlsx “provided in the “.riverwatch data” folder.
-3. Open the file using excel or other applicable programs.
+3. Open the file using excel or another applicable program. .

 <p align="right">(<a href="#top">back to top</a>)</p>